Are Cold Emails Illegal? What you need to know

 It is very important to do good research on your prospect and write an effective email copy.
 Writing good cold emails will not only ensure a good response rate but will also automatically comply with all the rules and regulations mentioned above.

 Here are some tips that will make sure that your cold email complies with GDPR and Can-Spam act.

 Subject lines have a huge impact on the outcome of your email campaigns.
 They decide whether your email gets opened or not.
 Your emails wouldn’t serve the purpose and will sit in the inbox unopened if you don’t put enough thought into writing the subject line.

 Avoid using spam words in your subject line.
 For instance, “10x your monthly income”, “Hurray!
-You just won a lottery”, etc. If you want to write subject lines that will get your emails opened, then have a look at our subject lines blog here.
+You just won a lottery”, etc. If you want to write subject lines that will get your emails opened, then have a look at B2B Email Subject Lines Best Practices blog.

 2. Personalize your Emails

 Personalization can make your emails stand out from Spam emails.
 Spam emails are sent out in bulk without any personalized content.
 Cold emails without personalization have a big chance of getting flagged as Spam.

 Not only does the personalization in your emails ensure that you are going by the rulebooks of GDPR and the Federal Trade Commission but also gives you a better chance of getting a positive response.

 3. Monitor the source of your data